 The Turkish Lira has a much more favorable exchange rate with the US$ than the Euro so everything, including hotels and restaurants, is relatively less expensive.

-This “kinda” wraps it up.
-I hope you have found it useful.
-If you’re a first time Med charterer and you’re planning for the fall (nice time of year, September is the best month) I would suggest The Greek Dodecanese Islands with a Samos pick-up OR The Cyclades with an Athens pick-up.
+If you are a first time Mediterranean charterer and planning for fall sail then we would suggest The Greek Dodecanese Islands with a Samos pick-up OR The Cyclades with an Athens rendezvous.